luis-perez-one/courseStandfordML/README.md

 Additionally, the nature of Matlab and Octave themselves contribute to this disaster. (e.g., each function must be in a separate file)

 **Hence, I recognize that the \*Octave code is a mess!\*.
-Although most of it works - because I have to submit the exercises - it's far from being a piece of art.
+Although it works - because I have to submit the exercises - it's far from being a piece of art.
 I'm almost embarrassed about it.**